 Fire Door Surveys

-Of course, in many of the buildings you are responsible for you will have existing doors rather than requiring new ones and it is necessary to inspect and maintain them to ensure they are fit for purpose.
+Of course, in many of the buildings you are responsible for you will have existing doors and it is necessary to inspect and maintain them to ensure they are fit for purpose.
 This is where it is important that the maintenance team or the contractor you employ has the necessary competence.

 3RD PARTY ACREDITTED